Plough My Account Sign Out

 Have you ever thought about pleasure?
 Usually we think of pleasure as consisting of physical satisfaction.
 But let’s say you eat a really delicious meal.
 Where is the pleasure, really?
 Not in your foot.
 Your big toe doesn’t enjoy the food.

-Or have you ever thought that when you listen to music, (and when I say music I mean classical music – I cannot tell you the joy I experience when I hear Mozart!) that it tickles your ear?
+When you listen to music (and when I say music I mean classical music – I cannot tell you the joy I experience when I hear Mozart!), have you ever thought that it tickles your ear?
 No. Or when you see a beautiful landscape, do you feel it with your eyes?
 No. There is something more.
 These experiences involve spiritual senses.

 Once you lose your sense of the meaning of life, or of the love of God, or love of your neighbor, if you lose that spiritual sense of self-giving and sharing, what is left?
 Physical pleasure.
 And you know, pleasure by itself is tragic.
 This is because when you have a craving, the craving gets more and more intense, and then, when you satisfy the craving all you are left with is a moment of keen satisfaction located somewhere in your body.
 Then it’s over.
 And what happens?
 You have to start all over again.
 No pleasure or set of pleasures lasts forever.
 The essence of pleasure is that it is of short duration.

 Pleasure always comes to an end.
 My taste buds died a few months ago.
-When I eat it's all chalk or sand, or whatever it is.
 I taste nothing.
-The pleasure is gone.
-Nevertheless I must feed myself because if I don't eat you know what happens.
 So the pleasure in eating is gone.
-Now for the first time in my life I truly understand God's goodness in giving us human beings taste buds.
+Now for the first time in my life I truly understand God’s goodness in giving us human beings taste buds.
 Up to now I have taken them for granted.
 And now I say to myself, did I truly thank God for the pleasure of taste?

 Christ’s way – ultimately, his way of redemption – leads through suffering.
 Christ knew suffering.
 He knew anguish.
 He knew fear.
 Yes, even suffering has a meaning.
 That is why it is such a blessing to have faith, to know there is a God who has created you and loves you, and who has a plan for you beyond this temporal existence of ours.
 To know you have an immortal soul, and to respect it as such, is a true blessing.
 Respect your soul, and respect the souls of those around you.
 Then your life will have lasting meaning.